Explainable Deep Learning: A Field Guide for the Uninitiated: Methods for Explaining DNNs

 \subsubsection{Perturbation-based Methods}

 Perturbation-based methods compute input feature relevance by altering or removing the input feature and comparing the difference in network output between the original and altered one.
 Perturbation methods can compute the marginal relevance of each feature with respect to how a network responds to a particular input.
-Below are some visualization methods based on perturbation. \\

-\textbf{Occlusion Sensitivity.} The approach proposed by \shortciteA{zeiler14} sweeps a grey patch that occludes pixels over the image and sees how the model prediction varies as the patch covering different positions: when the patch covers a critical area, such as a dog's face for the class \textit{Pomeranian}, or a car's wheel for the class \textit{Car Wheel}, the prediction performance drops significantly.
-The visualization depicts the area sensitivity of an image with respect to its classification label.
-A variant of this method is implemented in~\shortcite{zhou2014object}, where small gray squares are used to occlude image patches in a dense grid. \\
+\textbf{Occlusion Sensitivity.} The approach proposed by \cite{zeiler14}, applicable for spatial data, sweeps a `grey patch' that occludes spatial values (i.e., pixels) over the input and sees how the model prediction varies when the patch covers different regions in the input.
+The reasoning behind this approach is that the model's performance decreases when the model does not have access to the relevant information.
+Thus, the more the model performance decreases, the more relevant the occluded region is assumed to be.
+When a significant portion of the image is swept, the information can be used to create a sensitivity heatmap.
+In Figure \ref{fig:occlusion_sensitivity} an example is given where a gray patch is swept across an image of a hummingbird.
+A variant of this method is implemented in~\cite{zhou2014object}, where small gray squares are used to occlude image patches in a dense grid.
+All other methods in this category work similarly.
+The methods vary in the information that the patch provides or removes, the size of the patch, and how the patches are sampled.

+The practitioner can use this method to measure how sensitive a model is to a particular part of the removed input.
+This information can serve as a perfunctory indication of how regions in the input are correlated with model predictions.
+Since this method does not make use of model internals, it can be used on any DNN.
+It is worth noting that the higher the desired resolution of heatmaps, the smaller the patch should be, thus the longer it takes to compute the heatmap.
+Certain features in the input might co-occur, and the joint presence of these features is important.
+However, occlusion sensitivity is unable to handle this because only one region at a time is occluded.

-\textbf{Representation Erasure.} \shortciteA{li2016understanding} focuses on providing explanations for natural language-related tasks.
-To measure the effectiveness of each input word or each dimension of intermediate hidden activations, the method erases the information by deleting a word or setting a dimension to zeros and observes the influences on model predictions correspondingly.
-Reinforcement learning is adopted to evaluate the influence of multiple words or phrases combined by finding the minimum changes in the text that causes a flipping of a neural network's decision. \\
+\textbf{Representation Erasure.} \cite{li2016understanding} is an example of a perturbation-based method for natural language input.
+To measure the effectiveness of each input word or each dimension of intermediate hidden activations, the method erases the information by deleting a word or setting a dimension to zero and observes the influences on model predictions correspondingly.
+Reinforcement learning (RL) is adopted to evaluate the influence of multiple words or phrases combined by finding the minimum changes in the text that causes a flipping of a neural network's decision.